p4rkerw/p4rkerw.github.io/index.md

 header:
   image: /assets/images/banner.png
 intro:
-  - excerpt: 'There are an estimated 700 million people living with chronic kidney disease (CKD).
-The Wilson lab at the University of Pennsylvania uses cutting edge technologies like single cell sequencing and spatial profiling to develop new therapies for CKD.'
+  - excerpt: 'The Wilson lab at the University of Pennsylvania uses cutting edge technologies like single cell sequencing and spatial profiling to develop new therapies for chronic kidney disease.'
 ---

 {% include feature_row id="intro" type="center" %}